ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 <a href="#policies">Policies</a>
 </p>

-<b>This web site is under constant revision until the start of the quarter.</b>

 In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and practice organizing programs for clarity and re-use.